-For that indicator, The World Bank provides data for Germany from 1991 to 2017.
-The average value for Germany during that period was 23.29 billion U.S. dollars with a minumum of 17.8 billion U.S. dollars in 2002 and a maximum of 34.07 billion U.S. dollars in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 1991 to 2020.
+The average value for Germany during that period was 25.29 billion U.S. dollars with a minimum of 18.72 billion U.S. dollars in 2002 and a maximum of 35.2 billion U.S. dollars in 2013.

 Definition: Agriculture corresponds to International Standard Industrial Classification (ISIC) divisions 1-5, while the origin of value added is determined by the ISIC, revision 3.
 Agriculture value added is the net output of the agriculture sector, including forestry, hunting and fishing, and cultivation of crops and livestock production, after adding up all outputs and subtracting intermediate inputs.
 Deductions for depreciation of fabricated assets and depletion and degradation of natural resources are not included in the calculation.
 Values are in billion U.S. dollars.